-- 18. In the 1950's and 1960's the suburbs of Australian cities were undergoing a transformation that was emerging from prospective homeowners who were increasingly able to afford better designed homes.
-In this context the so called project home, in many cases architect designed, became popular. - 19.
-In 1961, Ron Sevitt and Brian Petitt formed the project home building company Petitt and Sevitt.
+18. In the 1950's and 1960's the suburbs of Australian cities were undergoing a transformation that was emerging from prospective homeowners who were increasingly able to afford better designed homes.
+In this context the so called project home, in many cases architect designed, became popular.

+19. In 1961, Ron Sevitt and Brian Petitt formed the project home building company Petitt and Sevitt.
 Shortly after its formation the company engaged Ken Woolley (and others) a highly recognised and awarded architect.
-Mr Woolley was one of important contributor to the architectural movement known as the Sydney School. - 20.
-Architects of the Sydney School were recognised for their approach of designing buildings in a natural landscape with minimal site disturbance.
-The materials and building forms that were utilised were responsive to native vegetation and natural terrain and reflected a sense of informality. - 21.
-Mr Woolley's first house design for Petitt and Sevitt was the "Split Level" home and the sale of this home and the resultant publicity enabled the company to start its first "exhibition centre" in Carlingford.
-Two homes were built here; a "Split Level" and a "Lowline" and the resulting success allowed them to initiate a larger exhibition centre in 1964 in Richmond Avenue. - 22.
-The so-called St Ives Group, began with four homes designed by Ken Woolley: a "Split Level Mk I", a "Split Level Mk II", a "Lowline" and a "Courtyard House".
-Two more Ken Woolley designs were soon added being the "Two Storey" and the "Mk VII" which was later renamed "The Gambrel". - 23.
-The house, which is the subject of this appeal, is the prototype "Gambrel" house and is the very first example of this design and was the smallest and cheapest in the Petitt and Sevitt range.
+Mr Woolley was one of a number of architects instrumental in the provision of radically improved house designs for suburban Sydney, and was an important contributor to the architectural movement known as the Sydney School.

+20. Architects of the Sydney School were recognised for their approach of designing buildings in a natural landscape with minimal site disturbance.
+The materials and building forms that were utilised were responsive to native vegetation and natural terrain and reflected a sense of informality.

+21. Mr Woolley's first house design for Petitt and Sevitt was the "Split Level" home and the sale of this home and the resultant publicity enabled the company to start its first "exhibition centre" in Carlingford.
+Two homes were built here; a "Split Level" and a "Lowline" and the resulting success allowed them to initiate a larger exhibition centre in 1964 in Richmond Avenue.

+22. The so-called St Ives Group, began with four homes designed by Ken Woolley: a "Split Level Mk I", a "Split Level Mk II", a "Split Level M

+23. The house, which is the subject of this appeal, is the prototype "Gambrel" house and is the very first example of this design and was the smallest and cheapest in the Petitt and Sevitt range.
 The house was, consistent with the Petitt and Sevitt policy; a basic design which was able to be extended in modules of 3 ft.
-Forty-five contracts for the Gambrel design were issued in the first two years and it is this design that won the Institute of Architects 1967 Project Home Award. - 24.
-In addition to the Gambrel, three other houses in the Richmond Avenue exhibition group are also prototypes of their designs.
+Forty-five contracts for the Gambrel design were issued in the first two years and it is this design that won the Institute of Architects 1967 Project Home Award.

+24. In addition to the Gambrel, three other houses in the Richmond Avenue exhibition group are also prototypes of their designs.
 The houses in this group, importantly, had a siting relationship with one another, being oriented to the slope and having opportunities to borrow views across the gardens and adjacent landscape.
 The landscaping or the houses in the group was carried out by landscape designer Bruce MacKenzie, one of Australia's foremost promoters of native landscapes in urban settings.